- TOEFL, TOEIC, GMAT: Which English Exam Should Your Choose?

 It’s usually expected that you’ve completed your university studies or at least have similar academic experience in order to certify your language skills.

-If you didn't go to university, you will be expected to have at least taken English classes at an English school or have some kind of language learning background.
+If you didn't go to university, you will be expected to have at least taken English lessons at an English school or have some kind of language learning background.

 To teach any given subject, you should have at least a degree in it.